codeBestard/IntergrationMessaging/README.md

 A mixed bag of Message Queue Clients (Cloud, InMemory, Windows)

-These are the patterns used in this project:
+These patterns were used in this project:
 * Fire and Forget
 * Request and Reply
 * Publish and Subscribe